Oakland Embezzlement Lawyer

 The basic penalties for embezzlement are similar to those applicable in larceny cases and are based on the value of the property taken.
 If that property is worth $950 or less, the crime is treated like a “petty” theft which is a misdemeanor punishable by a maximum sentence of six months in jail, plus a fine of up to $1,000.

 In cases where the property is worth more than $950, the offense may be treated as a felony.
 If punished as a felony, an embezzlement conviction carries much higher penalties.
 Those convicted face up to three years in prison and the sentence can be higher if aggravating circumstances are present.
+An attorney for embezzlement could help you determine the exact penalties you are subject to depending on the specific crimes you are accused of.

 Let an Oakland Embezzlement Attorney Be an Advocate